Q. What frame rates do your currently available synchronous camera array systems support?

 A. Yes.
-We provide 97 CRI LED flex lighting that mounts to the rig and moves with the vertical elements of the rig when the rig changes sizes.
-The total output of the LED lighting is 4,000 watts, which is approximately equivalent to 16,000 watts of conventional lighting (16K).
+We provide 97 CRI LED flicker-free constant illumination flex lighting that mounts to the rig and moves with the vertical elements of the rig when the rig changes sizes.
+The total output of the LED lighting is 4,000 watts, which is approximately equivalent to 16K of tungsten lighting.

 Q. How much power is required?

 A. 18-24 amps for the lighting.
 6-10 amps for the camera system.
 2-24 amps for on-set processing.
 Power can be provided entirely through multiple 220v 50 Hz single phase outlets - or, in 60 Hz regions, through multiple 110v 60 Hz single phase outlets.
 Alternatively, a single 400v 63 amp 50 Hz three phase CEE (3P+N+E) outlet socket (3x 63A, 5wire) with IP44 coupling can be provided in 50 Hz regions.